shitfuckery/usb_stick/README.md

 Based on the information shown above we know that the last partition ends at sector 17408000 and that each sector is 512 bytes in size.
 We will need an additional 34 sectors at the end of the disk image to accomodate the backup GPT header and partition table.
 If you changed the size of your root partition your numbers will be different so make sure you substitute them in the dd command below.

 Now is also a time to consider where you want to save the resulting disk image file.
 You can create it on the Linux Mint installer, but will need to save it to somewhere else.
 This could be to a fileserver, online storage, or similar.
 You could also plug the USB stick into a different computer and make the disk image there.
-In the command below you will see that I am piping the output of dd via ssh to another computer called fileserver.
+In the command below you will see that we are piping the output of dd via ssh to another computer called fileserver.

 ```bash
 sudo dd if=/dev/TARGET bs=512 count=17408034 status=progress | ssh myaccount@fileserver "dd of=usb_drive_disk_image.img"
 ```

 We now create copies of the GPT backup header and partition table at the end of the disk image with the following commands.
-Following my example, where the disk image was saved to the fileserver, the following commands would be either run on the fileserver or the disk image would be moved to another machine to run these commands.
+Following our example, where the disk image was saved to the fileserver, the following commands would be either run on the fileserver or the disk image would be moved to another machine to run these commands.

 ```bash
 sudo sgdisk -e /path/to/usb_drive_disk_image.img